"What is written without effort is, in general, read without pleasure." — Samuel Johnson

 - Plan to come to a session at least one day (or more) before your assignment is due.

 - Sessions are 25 minutes in length.
 Staff will take the last five minutes of this time to complete a brief report of your session.

 - If you would like verification of a session to be sent to your instructor, please let the staff know at the beginning of the session.
 Staff can send appointment verifications when completing the report form at the end of your session.

 Download the new Handbook for Writing Tutors, filled with many valuable resources faculty, staff, and students!

 MEET THE STAFF

 As a former SRJC student, Sheryl is now living the dream working as Writing Center Coordinator and full-time English instructor at SRJC.
 Sheryl is also an Executive Board member of the Northern California Writing Centers Association.
 With over 15 years of experience working in a variety of community college and university writing centers, Sheryl loves to watch students in the midst of discovery and development, to see the Writing Center staff grow as professionals, and to talk with instructors across the campus about developing writing assignments for their classes.

-As a graduate of U.C.
+LA REVA MYLES — IAAs a graduate of U.C.
 Berkeley with a BA degree in Rhetoric, (Communications), I love to “use my words” in any form required to get the writing project done.
-I am a current SRJC student studying Digital Filmmaking, Digital Journalism and Film Studies.
-I come from a music/real estate background and love to produce music events through my music event production company.
-I have experience in essay writing, fiction writing, contract writing, songwriting, copywriting, and screenwriting.
-Being able to communicate effectively through writing and public speaking are two of the best skills students can develop to communicate who they are to their instructors, other students and the world outside of SRJC.
+I am an SRJC graduate with degrees in Digital Filmmaking, Digital Journalism and Film Studies.
+I have experience writing essays, fiction, contracts, speeches, songwriting, copywriting, and screenwriting.
+The ability to communicate effectively through writing and public speaking are two of the best skills students can develop to communicate who they are to their instructors, other students and the world outside of SRJC.